 “After 40 years of using alcohol and marijuana, and losing the gift of choice, an appeal from my wife, asking me to stop drinking, was the moment of clarity for me.
 I entered treatment and learned about chemical dependency.
 I surrendered to the power of addiction.
 I learned that it was physical, mental, and spiritual.
 I learned it was progressive, chronic, and fatal.
 After leaving treatment the challenge was to learn how to stay away from my drug of choice, and keep my chronic condition in remission.
 I was advised to seek the answers in the Recovery Community.
 The Recovery Community is the place to find the wisdom gained from lived experience; what works and what doesn’t work.
 Without my friends in recovery I would still be that isolated man overwhelmed by self.
 I need others to help me dismantle the walls of my isolation and remind me of my belonging.
 I need to remember I am connected to others and our world is the essence of healing.”

-The long-term goal of South Shore Peer Recovery is to open a Recovery Community Center with a full offering of recovery support services - similar to the ten centers that already exist throughout Massachusetts.
-The future center will be a beacon of hope, set right in the heart of a South Shore community - a hub of support and activity engaging individuals in recovery and their families to find help and hope for their future.
-The resource center will be a place people can find housing, education, and counseling resources, as well as friends and sober social events to support them on their journey.
-Those who benefit from the center will guide the direction of services and use their experience to help others.
-As a result of our shared efforts, we will repair families, save lives and over time change the way the world thinks about addiction.
+In March 2018, South Shore Peer Recovery opened a Recovery Community Center with an array of recovery support services in the heart of a South Shore community - a hub of support and activity engaging individuals in recovery and their families to find help and hope for their future.
+The resource center is a place people can find sober housing, education, and counseling resources, as well as friends and sober social events to support them on their journey.
+Those who benefit from the Center guide the direction of programs and activities and use their lived experience to help others.
+As a result of our shared efforts, we help repair families, save lives and over time we will change the way the world thinks about addiction.

-Until then, we will offer the following support services in our new office location at 50 Cole Parkway in Scituate Harbor, at no cost to participants:
+We offer the following support services at our new Center location at 51 Cole Parkway in Scituate Harbor, at no cost to participants:

 South Shore Peer Recovery began in the fall of 2014 with a group of volunteers who recognized the need to do more to help people suffering from substance use disorder and their families.
 This group of concerned citizens mobilized to form a new kind of community coalition, one that is focused on the other side of addiction: RECOVERY.

-The long-term goal of South Shore Peer Recovery is to open a Recovery Community Center with a full offering of recovery support services - similar to the ten centers that already exist throughout Massachusetts.
-The future center will be a beacon of hope, set right in the heart of a South Shore community - a hub of support and activity engaging individuals in recovery and their families to find help and hope for their future.
+South Shore Peer Recovery's goal is to offer the community a vibrant Recovery Community Center with a full array of recovery support services.
+Our Center serves as a beacon of hope, set right in the heart of the South Shore - a hub of support and activity engaging individuals in recovery and their families to find help and hope for their future.